What Fishing Line to use?

 All Fishing Lines have Personalities

 Before we start suggesting different products on the market, there are a few personalities of each line to go over.
 Later in the article, this will help you understand why one line might be not as good as another in your current situation.

 - Abrasion Proof: Ever have a fish cut the line with his teeth?
 Maybe your favorite fishing spot has lots of rocks, and you get cut off all the time?
-Having a line that is more abrasion resistant will help.
-Or, more importantly, making sure you are not using a fishing line that is not abrasion-resistant.
+Having a line that is more abrasion-resistant will help.
+Or, more importantly, make sure you are not using a fishing line that is not abrasion-resistant.

 - Buoyancy: This is how your line floats in the water or how quickly it may sink.
 Different situations are going to call for a specific fishing line.
 The more buoyant the line is, the better it will work for topwater lures.
 Lik that sinking provides a better feel of the fishing lure or bite of a fish.
 It also helps with the hooking of fish in some cases.

 - Memory: This happens to some types of lines when it gets old or is stored in the sunlight.
 When you cast, and your line lies in the water, is it straight or curled up?
 That’s memory.
 A fishing line with lots of memory will also get kinks or knots as you reel cast and retrieve.
 The biggest problem that occurs from the fishing line with lots of memory is losing all your casting distance.